-- The more you gain, the harder it is on your body to remove the extra fluid. - Your blood pressure may drop. - You may have cramping. - It may take some time after your treatment before you will feel better and want to resume your normal activities.
+- The more you gain, the harder it is on your body to remove the extra fluid. - ^o Your blood pressure may drop. - ^o You may have cramping. - It may take some time after your treatment before you will feel better and want to resume your normal activities.

-What Counts as Fluids?
+What counts as fluids?

-- Any liquid you drink including:
+- Any liquid you drink

-- Water

-- Coffee

-- Soda

-- Milk

 - Anything that melts to a liquid at room temperature including:

+- o Water

+- o Coffee

+- o Soda

+- o Milk

-- Ice
+- o Ice

-- Ice cream
+- o Ice cream

-- Jello
+- o Jello

-- Pudding
+- o Pudding

-- Soup
+- o Soup